-A broad term for a home designed to reduce energy consumption, water use and avoid using environmentally damaging materials.
+A broad term for a home designed to reduce energy consumption, water use, and avoiding the use environmentally damaging materials.
 Ideally built using locally available materials; these can include more unconventional materials such as straw bales for external walls or a living roof.

 Zero Carbon Home